Guekka/cathedral-assets-optimizer/README.md

-# SSE Assets Optimiser
+# SSE Assets Optimizer

+## Description

-This tool aims to automate assets optimisation for Skyrim Special Edition.
+SSE Assets Optimizer is a tool aiming to automate assets optimization for Skyrim Special Edition.
-Made with Qt and C++.
-Command line arguments currently not supported.

-Meshes :
+**Meshes :**

-It uses Nifscan to detect hard crashing meshes, and only optimize them.
+ * It optimizes hard crashing meshes, headparts and lightly optimize other meshes.
-This method can have downsides.
-I plan to create a tweaked Nif Optimizer.

-Textures :
+ * New method to handle headparts

+**Textures :**

-It uses Texconv to automatically convert uncompressed normal maps to BC7 and to convert TGA to DDS.
-It also use Nifscan to convert incompatible DDS.
+ * It converts uncompressed normal maps to BC7
+ * It converts TGA to DDS.
+ * It uses Nifscan to convert incompatible DDS

-Animations :
+**Animations :**
-It uses Havok Tool to port Oldrim animations.
+ * It uses Bethesda's Havok Tool to port Oldrim animations.

-BSA :
-It uses BSArch to extract the old BSA, and to create a new one.
+**BSA :**
+ * It extracts the old BSA before processing (existing loose files are preserved)
+ * Rename it
+ * Create a new one

+All of this can be done on **multiple mods at once**, meaning that you can pack your whole load order in BSA after optimizing it, with only one click.
+Each option is **independently configurable.**

+## Compilation

+Compilation was only tested with Qt Creator and GCC.
+Simply clone this repo and import the pro file in Qt Creator.